Online Extra: Biden makes quick stop in Oakland on Super Tuesday

 Biden arrived at about 10:45 a.m. at the Buttercup restaurant at Third Street and Broadway and was warmly greeted by customers.
 Owner Ben Shahvar told the Bay Area Reporter that the Biden campaign contacted him to see if they could hold a meet and greet there.

 "I said sure," Shahvar said.

 Oakland Mayor Libby Schaaf, District 3 City Councilwoman Lynette Gibson McElhaney, and state Senator Steve Glazer were on hand.
 McElhaney told the B.A.R. that she did not endorse Biden.
-Schaaf previously said she was not endorsing a This text will be the linkcandidate after her first choice, Senator Kamala Harris (D-California), dropped out in December.
+Schaaf previously said she was not endorsing a candidate after her first choice, Senator Kamala Harris (D-California), dropped out in December.

 Also on hand was retired hero pilot Chesley "Sully" Sullenberger, who landed an American Airline flight in the Hudson River after a bird strike disabled both engines in 2009.

 A Biden campaign spokeswoman said that he was headed to Los Angeles after the short Oakland stop.
 Biden did not make a speech at the event, though he did purchase some pie, which he paid for in cash.